cubed-dev/cubed/examples/modal/gcp/README.md

 # Examples running Cubed on Modal

-**Warning: Modal does not guarantee that functions run in any particular cloud region, so it is not currently recommended that you run large computations since excessive data transfer fees are possible.**
+**Warning: Modal does not guarantee that functions run in any particular cloud region, so it is not currently recommended that you run large computations since excessive data transfer fees are likely.**

 ## Pre-requisites